Machines will create 58 million more jobs than they displace by 2022, World Economic Forum says

 “To prevent an undesirable lose-lose scenario — technological change accompanied by talent shortages, mass unemployment and growing inequality — it is critical that businesses take an active role in supporting their existing workforces through reskilling and upskilling, that individuals take a proactive approach to their own lifelong learning and that governments create an enabling environment, rapidly and creatively, to assist in these efforts,” the report said.

 The report’s projections mainly represent roles gained and lost within large multinational corporations.
-Another analysis that focuses on small and medium-sized business or certain sectors, such as health care and education, may show greater potential for new jobs, according to the report.
+Another analysis that focuses on small and medium-size businesses or certain sectors, such as health care and education, may show greater potential for new jobs, according to the report.

 The report said that technological advances in four areas — the spread of high-speed mobile Internet, artificial intelligence, the adoption of big data analytics and cloud computing — are expected to drive business growth for the next four years.
 These tech developments, according to the report, will arrive in tandem with broader socioeconomic trends, such as the expansion of the middle class in developing countries, national economic growth and new energy policies.